Moroccan Harira Soup Recipe

 Those flavors mixed with pepper, cinnamon and ginger leaves you with a super comforting and warm soup.
 Traditionally, you make the soup with either lamb, beef or chicken cubes.
 You can also omit them all for a vegetarian/vegan harira soup.

 Each Moroccan family makes the soup differently.
 Some add lentils only, some add vermicelli, while others add a mix of grains and vermicelli.
-In today’s recipe I opted to make it with both lentils and rice for a delicious combination.
+In today’s recipe I opted to make it with both lentils and vermicelli for a delicious combination.

 Although I typically enjoy breaking my fast on very light soups, something similar to chicken noodle soup, my family and I loved this Moroccan Harira soup recipe that we will definitely be putting it in our dinner rotations for Ramadan.
 It’s quickly become a favorite among the adults and children alike!
 It’s that good!